thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Usage examples

+{% capture difference %}
+Note: If you are running the gateway in Docker and using our MQTT Demo broker from [Getting Started](/docs/iot-gateway/getting-started/?connectorsCreation=mqtt){:target="_blank"}
+, you must use `host.docker.internal` as the host.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 {% capture mqtt-attributes-timeseries-examples %}
 Device name/profile from message and JSON payload<small></small>%,%devicenameandprofilemessageandjson%,%templates/iot-gateway/mqtt-connector/examples/time-series-and-attributes/device-name-and-profile-message-json.md%br%
 Device name/profile from topic and JSON payload<small></small>%,%devicenameandprofiletopiconstantandjson%,%templates/iot-gateway/mqtt-connector/examples/time-series-and-attributes/device-name-and-profile-topic-and-constant-json.md%br%